qiime2/docs/source/tutorials/importing.rst

 Because you are importing a multi-file directory, the filenames `forward.fastq.gz` and `reverse.fastq.gz` are *required*.

-The order of the records in the ``fastq.gz`` files defines the association between forward and reverse sequence reads, and so a correct order must be preserved.
+The order of the records in the ``fastq.gz`` files defines the association between forward and reverse sequence reads, so a correct order must be preserved.
 Barcodes in the metadata mapping file are not required to be in any specific order.

 Obtaining example data
 ``````````````````````